 Problems in Teaching English as a Second Language

-- There is this high and mighty feeling associated with English in most countries.
-People always consider English (the language, the people, and the culture) to be on a high pedestal.
-That is the reason why they are overawed of the language.
+There is this high and mighty feeling associated with English in most countries.
+People consider English to be on a high pedestal.
+That's the reason why they are overawed of the language.
 This 'English is a holy language with which only great souls are blessed' feeling exists in most learners of the language, making it difficult to teach it effectively.

 Strategies for Teaching

-Never teach your students.
-Always speak with them.
-Converse with the students about day-to-day things.
-Keep talking with them in simple English.
-They will talk when the initial icebreakers are done with.
-And when they will talk, they will learn.
 Encourage your students to talk.
 A simple question like, 'Why are you late for class today?' will be very useful.
 The student will try to explain the reason in English.
-You might not actually want to know the reason, but keep talking just the same.
+You might not want to know the reason, but keep talking just the same.
 As long as the student attempts to talk in English, make it a point to listen.

 Teaching English as a second language is really fun if you do it the right sporting way.
 You have to make it fun for your students too, that's how they will learn better.